 If you’re just learning the ropes when it comes to surfing, Nicaragua is most definitely a must-visit destination.
-The waves on a whole are incredibly beginner-friendly, the cost of living for many westerners is relatively affordable and you’d be hard-pressed to find a better place to meet likeminded people.
+There are so many apt spots for surfing in Nicaragua for beginners exclusively where waves on a whole are incredibly beginner-friendly.
+The cost of living for many westerners is relatively affordable and you’d be hard-pressed to find a better place to meet likeminded people.

-While it may not be as popular as Costa Rica in terms of surf tourism, Nicaragua is definitely no slouch when it comes to quality waves and unbelievable weather.
-Complete with wide-open beaches, great local beers and a friendly vibe that’ll appeal to just about any keen surfer with saltwater in their veins.
+While it may not be as popular as Costa Rica in terms of surf tourism, Nicaragua definitely does not disappoint when it comes to quality waves and unbelievable weather.
+Complete with wide-open beaches, great local beers and a friendly vibe that’ll appeal to just about any keen surfer with a passion for the riding the waves.

-We’ve put together this handy guide to help you find where the best beginner surf beaches in Nicaragua are located including some information that you might find useful in case you’ve never been to Central America before.
+We’ve put together this handy guide to help you find the best spots for surfing in Nicaragua for beginners.
+We have also added other important information that you might find useful in case you’ve never been to Central America before.

 If boardshorts or a bikini is your preferred surfing attire, you’ll be pleased to know the ocean temps here never drop below the mid-twenties.
 As is the case with every country located close to the equator, the air temps also oscillate between a balmy 26˚C and a scorching 31˚c depending on the time of year.
 This means casual clothing is the way to go and sunscreen will become somewhat of a second skin.